Database Mapping & ETL

 Database Mapping Tools

 When you load a database structure in the design window, MapForce automatically interprets the database schema, lets you pick available database tables and views, and recognizes table relationships.
+You can then see the database structure visually.

 Graphical database mapping in MapForce to easily integrate database data